SanazRezvani/eeg-motor-imagery-fbcsp/README.md

 The best-performing classifier was KNN, achieving 91.18% accuracy.

+## Key Takeaways

+FBCSP:
+- Increases feature dimensionality from 2 to 20 features per trial
+- Captures frequency-specific spatial patterns in EEG signals
+- Provides a more expressive representation than single-band CSP
+- Performance gains depend on subject variability and classifier choice
+- KNN achieved the best performance in this implementation

+This highlights the importance of combining spatial and spectral information in EEG decoding.

 ## Relation to Real-Time BCI

 This project is still an offline motor imagery decoding pipeline.
 However, it provides a stronger feature extraction foundation for a future real-time EEG decoding simulation using sliding windows and latency-aware inference.